 Today the train runs as far as St. Helena and is rated one of the top twenty rail journeys in the world.
 Travelers view the vineyards while riding in vintage 1915-1947 Pullman Dining, Lounge, or Vista Dome cars.

 The Napa Valley Wine train Travels along highway 29 on its 3-hour trip.
 Be sure to ask the conductor which side of the train to sit on.
 One side of the train looks across the highway while the other side looks over many hills and wineries.

-The railroad’s track is part of the what was originally the Napa Valley Railroad founded by early California pioneer Samuel Brannan in 1864.
-Brannan established it to bring tourists to the resort town of Calistoga, California which he also founded.
+The railroad track is part of the Napa Valley Railroad, founded by early California pioneer Samuel Brannan in 1864.
+Brannan established it to bring tourists to Calistoga, California, which he also founded.

 The Napa Valley Wine Train has been in operation since 1989 and has now carried several million passengers.
 The wine train can carry nearly 400 passengers through the Napa Valley and usually makes two trips a day.
 The train is pulled by a 1950s era diesel engine.

-If you decide not to enjoy a day trip on the Napa Valley Wine Train a second and less expensive options is driving.
+If you decide not to enjoy a day trip on the Napa Valley Wine Train, the less expensive option is driving.
 Wine Country Road trip along Highway 29 in Napa Valley.

-Brunch and lunch are casual while dinner trains you should dress for dining fine dining.
-Napa Valley Wine Train • 1275 McKinstry Street, Napa, CA 94559 Reservations: (800) 427-4124
+Brunch and lunch are casual, while dinner trains, you should dress for dining fine dining.
+Napa Valley Wine Train • 1275 McKinstry Street, Napa, CA 94559 Reservations